-As Director of Communications and External Affairs, Lynne Weil acts as the BBG’s primary strategist on communications and outreach activities, and as the Board’s chief advisor for Congressional and external affairs.
+As Director of Communications and External Affairs, Lynne Weil serves as a senior strategist on communications and outreach activities, and as the Board’s advisor for Congressional and external affairs.

 Before entering public service, Weil was a journalist; she started on the police beat with United Press International in Los Angeles, was a reporter for the California Public Radio Network, and moved to Germany to be a reporter/editor for Radio Deutche Welle after the fall of the Berlin Wall.